 A review of the RZ-A dataset showed that one Phase A boring (SA02) and five Phase B borings (RSAU4, RSAU5, SA28, SA146, and SA147) are located in a boron source area (the former State Industries, Inc. site) in LOU 62 and contributed to elevated concentrations of boron.
 Table 1 presents statistical comparison of concentration data from these six borings to the remaining RZ-A data using Gilbert's Toolbox.
 As indicated in Table 1, in addition to boron, there are elevated concentrations of arsenic, chromium (total), cobalt, iron, molybdenum, nickel, platinum, and sodium.
-It is noted that for chemicals with a low frequency of detection (chromium VI, selenium, silver, and tin), the results of the statistical comparison tests may not be reliable.
-However, based on review of data, exclusion or inclusion of the LOU 62 data for these four chemicals will not materially impact the overall RZ-A background data-set.
+It is noted that for chemicals with a low frequency of detection (chromium VI, selenium, silver, and tin), the results of the statistical comparison of the LOU 62 data for these four chemicals will not materially impact the overall RZ-A background data-set.
 The following table identifies the chemicals identified as being greater than the remaining RZ-A dataset, along with comments as to how the elevated levels might be explained by the CSM.